Oral Cavity (Mouth) Cancer Treatment Information

 Moffitt's approach to oral cavity cancer

-If you’d like to schedule an appointment to discuss your symptoms with a Moffitt physician, receive oral cancer screening or obtain a second opinion regarding oral cavity cancer treatment, call 1-888-663-348 or submit a new patient registration form online.
-As Florida’s top cancer hospital, Moffitt is improving the cancer treatment model by providing patients with rapid access to cancer specialists within 24 hours.
+If you’d like to schedule an appointment to discuss your symptoms with a Moffitt physician, or obtain a second opinion regarding oral cavity cancer treatment, call 1-888-663-3488 or submit a new patient registration form online.
+As Florida’s top cancer hospital, Moffitt is improving the cancer treatment model by providing patients with rapid access to cancer specialists.